Jump to:

 • Stage I: If non-operative treatment fails, a tenosynovectomy may be considered.
 Tenosynovial tissue should be resected and any tears should be debrided and repaired.

 • Stage III: This results from hindfoot valgus deformity with or without arthrodesis.
 A medial double arthrodesis or triple arthrodesis (subtalar, calcaneocuboid, and talonavicular arthrodesis) is indicated with or without deltoid ligament repair as it involves hindfoot arthritic changes.
-Additionally, such patients require lengthening of the gastrocnemius muscle group to address the equinus deformity.13,18
+Gastrocnemius recession or Achilles lengthening is often performed to address equinus contracture however also remains debated.4,9,10

 Coordination of care